sochoav8a/CBAM-CycleGAN/README.md

 4. Commit your changes (`git commit -m 'Add some feature'`).
 5. Push to the branch (`git push origin feature/your-feature-name`).
 6. Open a Pull Request.

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details (if you add one).
-*(Please replace with your actual license or remove this section if not applicable.)*

----

-*This README was proudly generated with the assistance of an AI Pair Programmer.* 😊